-Most people today have several important
+Most people today have many important passwords they need

 Unless you have a remarkable memory, you will probably have to store your passwords somewhere outside of your own head.
 There are two approaches to this, writing down the passwords or using a password manager.